pact-foundation/nestjs-pact/README.md

 The simplest way is to use the `register` method and pass the settings directly.
 It is also enable to use the `registerAsync` method to pass the settings in the form of `useFactory` or `useClass` for example.

-One more thing - the usage of the modules is done in tests only, which is not quite common in the use of NestJS modules, so there are some good examples down below.
+One more thing - the usage of the modules is for testing purposes only, which is not quite common in the use of NestJS modules, so there are some good examples down below.
 The obvious advantage of this package is that Pact can be used in combination with the techniques and benefits offered by NestJS.

-## Getting Started

-**Soon we will add a full working end-to-end example to demonstrate how to Pact is working with NestJS with `nestjs-pact` package**

 ### Consumer